NathStevo97/certifications-notes/ansible/kodekloud/ansible-for-beginners/02 - Lab - Setup VMs and Install Ansible/01 - Setup Lab - Install VirtualBox.md

 # 02.1 - Setup Lab: Install VirtualBox

-Complete: No
-Flash Cards: No
-Lab: Yes
-Read: Yes
-Status: Complete
-Watch: Yes
-You done?: 🔥🔥🔥🌚

 ## Notes

 - The labs for this course and project are advised to be done on Virtualbox, the free Virtualisation tool.